OffchainLabs/nitro-contracts/README.md

 ### 3. Deploy Rollup Creator and initialize the espresso contracts

-Change the `config.ts.example` to `config.ts` and run the following command to deploy the rollup creator and initialize the espresso contracts.
+Run the following command to deploy the rollup creator and initialize the espresso contracts.

 `npx hardhat run scripts/deployment.ts --network sepolia`